valopezs/Weather-Dashboard/README.md

 # Description

 Hi!
 In this weather dashboard you are able to search for the weather in a specific city.
 Once the search results appear you are also given a 5-day forecast.
+The UV Index is color coordinated with the severity of weather.
+Favorable is green, moderate is yellow and severe is red.
+The previous searches are saved in localStorage and the five most recent searches are available as buttons for easy access and re-searching weather and forecasts.

 Some of the weather conditions include:
 - Temperature